Ammonium acetate: Uses

 It is also used as a diuretic.

 Buffer

-As the salt of a weak acid (ammonium) and a weak base (acetate), is often used to create a buffer solution.
+As the salt of a weak base (ammonium) and a weak acid (acetic acid), is often used to create a buffer solution.
 Ammonium acetate is volatile at low pressures.
 Because of this, it has been used to replace cell buffers that contain non-volatile salts in preparing samples for mass spectrometry.
 It is also popular as a buffer for mobile phases for HPLC with ELSD and CAD-based detection for this reason.
 Other volatile salts that have been used for this include ammonium formate.

 When dissolving ammonium acetate in pure water, the resulting solution typically has a pH of 7, because the equal amounts of acetate and ammonium neutralize each other.
 However, ammonium acetate is a dual component buffer system, which buffers around pH 4.75 ± 1 (acetate) and pH 9.25 ± 1 (ammonium), but it has no significant buffer capacity at pH 7, contrary to common misconception.